 Is laser eye surgery covered by insurance is one of the most common questions people ask before considering procedures like LASIK or PRK.
 Laser eye surgery helps correct vision problems such as nearsightedness, farsightedness, and astigmatism, often reducing or eliminating the need for glasses or contact lenses.

 However, insurance coverage for laser eye surgery can be confusing.
 Some people assume it is fully covered, while others believe it is never included.
-The truth lies somewhere in between.
-In this guide, we explain everything clearly so you can understand your options without stress.
+The truth lies somewhere in between, and understanding how health insurance safeguards your finances can help you make better decisions.

 What Is Laser Eye Surgery?